 One stone that’s always on the top of my list is Black Tourmaline.
 By the way — if you want to check out my Top 10 Must-Have Crystal List, head over here.

-So, today I’m giving you the lo-down on all things Black Tourmaline.
+So, today I’m giving you the low-down on all things Black Tourmaline.

 Black Tourmaline Properties

 Of course, you don’t have to have this kind of quality (which is very difficult to find anymore).
-The lower quality type emobodies the SAME energy.
+The lower quality type embodies the SAME energy.

-Just so you know, many black tourmaline mines have been closed.
-Specifically, a large mine in China, where my high-quality specimens came out of.
+Just so you know, many Black Tourmaline mines have been closed.
+Specifically, a large mine in China, where my high-quality specimens came out.
 So, the A-grade is no longer readily available.
 And if you do find it, it’s going to have a price tag to reflect its rarity!

-Black Tourmaline is a workhorse for your energy field, and one of my top 10 must have crystals.
+Black Tourmaline is a workhorse for your energy field.

 It’s a primo crystal tool for: